How do I switch to a different day's puzzle?

 When you have a puzzle open you can see when it will close, at the bottom of the playing area.
 If the puzzle is a daily one, this is also when the next day's puzzle will be available.

-The three kinds of daily puzzle have different starting times.
-They are 8 hours apart.
+The four kinds of daily puzzle have different starting times.
 There's a new daily Standard puzzle at midnight, GMT, each day.
 The Challenge puzzle starts 8 hours earlier, at 4 pm GMT.
+The 7-by-many puzzle starts 4 hours after the Standard, at 4 am GMT.
 The 10 Letter puzzle starts 8 hours after the Standard, at 8 am GMT.

 On the tabs across the top of the puzzle area, the daily puzzle types show the times (going by your computer's clock) when each of the puzzle types switches over each day.